apo19001/api-keys-dc9/README.md

 * rand = "0.8.3"

 I programmed in RUST, a language based off of C/C++.
-It was super interesting, the errors were cryptic, but famuliar enough to build straight off way if you had experience with a C-type of programming language.
+It was super interesting, the errors were cryptic, but familiar enough to build straight off way if you had experience with a C-type of programming language.

 # Useful Websites / Sources